 - 1).
 Sequences in all modes of normal operation: on, off, occupied, unoccupied, warmup, cool-down, summer, winter, economizer, etc. - 2).
 Organization into logical groupings including: run/stop, pressure, economizer, coils, discharge air, humidification, dehumidification, hydronic temperature, etc. - 3).
 Fire/smoke control system interfaces and sequences. - 4).
 Schedule of operation. - 5).
 Details of system operation for abnormal conditions, such as during and after a power outage.
 Include details such that a loss of status associated with power outages are not indicated as failures with a subsequent alarm. - 6).
 Specific direction on failure scenarios for loss of signal and all safety device trips. - 7).
 Setpoints, trip points, and ranges.
 Initially these shall be the designer's intent, and eventually be the actual settings at the time of as-built submittal. - 8).
 Communications protocol and available points list for BAS interface for large unitary equipment such as chiller control panels. - 7.
-Preparing dynamic graphics screens (at least two audits to be allowed for during production).
+Preparing dynamic graphics screens (at least two audits to be allowed forduring production).
 Final graphics screens to be approved by Owner. - 8.
 Calibration and commissioning of the installed controls system in accordance with CIBSE Commissioning Code C: Automatic Controls. - 9.
 Provision of maintenance manuals and as built drawings. - 10.
 Provision of training of College's operators. - 11.
-Provision of an 18-month warranty on all components. - 12.
-Provision of 18 months of maintenance (to be included in project cost). - 13.
-Demonstration and confirmation that all systems are programmed and operation correctly. - 14.
-Submission of back-ups of up-to-date programs in each controller shall be submitted on flash drives and uploaded to e-Builder.
-Provision of original program disks and documentation, proving registration for all software programs provided as a part of this contract, including: Windows, the BAS operator interface software, and the BAS site graphics. - 15.
-Submission of one (1) printed copy and upload to e-Builder of the final programs and documented programmed sequences of operation. - 16.
+Demonstration and confirmation that all systems are programmed and operation correctly. - 12.
+Submission of back-ups of up-to-date programs in each controller shall be submitted on flash drives and uploaded to Williams College PMIS.
+Provision of original program disks and documentation, proving registration for all software programs provided as a part of this contract, including: Windows, the BAS operator interface software, and the BAS site graphics. - 13.
+Submission of one (1) printed copy and upload to Williams College PMIS the final programs and documented programmed sequences of operation. - 14.
 Provide the necessary engineering, installation, supervision, commissioning and programming for a complete and fully operational system.
-Bidders shall include in their tender price, for as many trips to the job site for installation, supervision, and commissioning as are necessary to complete the project to the satisfaction of the College's representative. - 17.
-The system shall consist of all operator interfaces, microprocessor based controllers, sensors, wells, automatic control valves, transducers, and relays, automatic control valves, damper actuators, meter interfaces etc, as detailed on the points schedules. - 18.
-Provide all the necessary software and interface devices for all BAS-based systems. - 19.
+Bidders shall include in their tender price, for as many trips to the job site for installation, supervision, and commissioning as are necessary to complete the project to the satisfaction of the College's representative. - 15.
+The system shall consist of all operator interfaces, microprocessor based controllers, sensors, wells, automatic control valves, transducers, and relays, automatic control valves, damper actuators, meter interfaces etc, as detailed on the points schedules. - 16.
+Provide all the necessary software and interface devices for all BAS-based systems. - 17.
 At the completion of the installation and immediately following commissioning provide appropriate on-site training for a minimum of twelve (12) people nominated by the College.
-(Coordinate with Commissioning section.) - 20.
-Include the cost of a preventative maintenance service contract, during the one- (1) year, defects liability guarantee period.
-Include all parts and labor in the service contract during the one-year guarantee period.
-Provide two site visits of approximately one day each and two, quarterly remote access reviews of the system.

-- 21. Check sensor calibration and control system twice during the first year (one check shall take place one (1) month prior to the expiration of the defects liability period).
+(Coordinate with Commissioning section.) - 18.
+Check sensor calibration and control system twice during the first year (one check shall take place one (1) month prior to the expiration of the defects liability period).
 Following each visit: Printed graphs shall be provided of trend logs for all values that are being logged as specified.
 Update the printed and CD copies of any changes made to programs for any controller.
 Warranty all components supplied under this contract for a period of one year from practical completion.
-Replace all controls equipment that fails during this period without cost to the College. - 22.
-All control panels shall be labeled with engraved phenolic labels, mechanically secured, indicating components served.
+Replace all controls equipment that fails during this period without cost to the College.

+19. All control panels shall be labeled with engraved phenolic labels, mechanically secured, indicating components served.